dmbarbour/wikilon/docs/ABCRT.md

         (sealed, target, symbol...)

 We'll probably just use a (size,utf8) for our symbol.
 We know from AO constraints that our symbol encoding is no more than 63 bytes UTF-8.
 For sealers of up to 7 bytes, we can use just two cells.
 Developers can leverage this effectively.

-### Blocks, Fixpoints, Compiled Code

-A good representation for blocks is critical.
-What properties do I need?

-* O(1) fast composition
-* O(1) fast quotation of values
-* fast copy for loopy behaviors
-* very fast interpretation
-* (eventual) LLVM compilation!
- * with nice gateway analyses
- * with

-In the interest of getting started quickly, I'll deep-copy blocks like everything else.
-However, reference counts, aliasing and GC might do me much good here if it means I can reduce the number of actual copies of a function in memory or reduce memory-allocation burden.
-So, long term, this clearly is something to look into.

-If I assume reference counts, this means 'fast composition' cannot be modeled with internal mutations.
-But I could still have a O(1) composition as a pair of blocks.

-Blocks are copied very frequently in loops.
-We process them incrementally, and we'll need to integrate them easily with LLVM compiled code.
-For debugging, it would be nice to have some *metric* as to where an error occurs, even if it's a rough metric: replay-based debugging would have us go to a point prior and try again in a debug mode.

-Our blocks need at least:

-* a bytecode representation
-* a stack for quoted values

-Our stack can be modeled by a simple list and our bytecode by a binary.
-I'll be leveraging an internal bytecode representation, including accelerators and possible fast slicing for content.

-Compilation to native code requires extra consideration.
-Apparently, many operating systems enforce that memory cannot be both writable and executable.
-But I could probably keep LLVM bitcode together with a compiled block.
-The bigger compilation challenge is modeling the LLVM continuation as needed.

-Fixpoints can probably be optimized heavily.
-We can eliminate most overhead per loop, validate only once that our block is copyable, etc..
-We also know to optimize for looping, e.g. to pull evaluations out of the loop where feasible.

-*Note:* compilation for external runtimes (apps, unikernels, etc.) will be modeled as an extraction, distinct from Wikilon's internal runtime.
-My goal with compiled code is to make Wikilon fast enough for lots of immediately practical uses and eventual bootstrapping.

-### Numbers other than Small Integers

-ABC is required to support arbitrary precision integers.
-I would like to use a simple representation in this case.
-I'd also like to squeeze some extra data into our type tag.

-A binary coded decimal representation is a viable option for fast translation, i.e. encoding 3 digits for every 10 bits, or perhaps 9 digits every 30 bits.
-But I'll need to determine how this affects performance of multiplication, addition, and division.

-Eventually, I would like to support fixed-width numbers via accelerators: modulo arithmetic, models of floating point, etc..

-### External Resources

-For some use cases - scientific computing, gaming resources, etc. - I imagine there will be use for binaries multiple GB in size.
-Via accelerators for indexed access, slicing, lookups, in place updates, etc. it seems feasible to interact with many external resources the same as structures held within the context.

-A few external resources could greatly extend our 4GB arenas for practical use cases.
-And they could be more or less transparent, if we have specialized value stowage for large binaries or similar.

 ## Par/Seq Parallelism